 Skip to content

-Iceboats Flock to New Jersey Again – Historic Winter Times
+Iceboats Flock to New Jersey Ice Again – Historic Winter Times

-It’s Baaaaaaaaaaaaaaackkkkkkkkkk.
-2026, America is 250 years old and the cold is back.
-In fact it’s so cold, we now have to pray to the snow gods to slow down the delug just a bit so the iceboats can get back on the ice.
-So to get you amped up, let’s start this history piece with a video that sets the stage for a light dive into the world of Iceboating in New Jersey.
-Yes, this takes place in Germany, but the sport has great American roots and brings us right into the heart of New Jersey history.
+Now that you know the Ice Conditions, let’s start this history piece with a video that sets the stage for a deeper dive into the world of New Jersey Iceboating.
+Sorry that the video takes place in Germany, but the sport has great American roots and but the video brings us right into the heart of New Jersey history.

 Before engines ruled speed and before winter meant staying indoors, Americans learned how to fly across frozen water.
 When rivers and lakes locked into ice, sailors refused to stop.
 They adapted.
 Wooden hulls gained steel runners, sails grew taller, and suddenly winter became a season of motion.
 Ice boats transformed silent frozen landscapes into wind driven highways, delivering a rush of speed and freedom that few had ever experienced.
 What began as necessity quickly became obsession, and America discovered one of the fastest and most exhilarating forms of travel ever created.